georgiannajames/Google-Trends-Romantic-Connection-During-Pandemic/README.md

 * 17 individual data sets containing search-rate data for each search term

 * ```further_terms.csv```: a data set consisting of 917 additional terms collected using the ```related_queries``` ```gtrendsR``` function for each original search term

+## Further Work

+To extend this analysis, iterate the report over the ```further_terms.csv``` to create 239,337 data points on RSV of romantic connection related search terms.